 You can set up the form in a way so the donors can decide whether the gift should be recurring or not.
 You can use it as a popup window on the donation form.
 The donor will either decline or accept the request before moving further.

 The system will then charge the correct amount from the donor at the correct time.
-When the giving process goes on, donors can decide the most convenient option.
+When the giving process goes on, donors can decide on the most convenient option.

 The bottom line